Plumbing, Management, Operations, Business Tips, Productivity

 • Lost paperwork

-The arrangement can sometimes result in work delays, billing problems, ordering inappropriate supplies, and even lost business.
+The arrangement can sometimes result in work delays, billing problems, ordering the wrong supplies, and even lost business.

-Many plumbing companies don’t have office staff on weekends.
-In such cases, for CSRs, Mondays are especially challenging, as they must review a backlog of answering service messages and repeat the process described above for each one, even as new calls are coming in.
+Additionally, many plumbing companies don’t have office staff on weekends.
+Mondays become especially challenging, as CSRs must review a backlog of messages and repeat the process described above for each one, even as new calls are coming in.

-We should note here that as a concept, the plumbing CRM isn’t brand new.
-A number of customer field service management solutions have been on the market for years.
-But there are major differences between them, and when businesses are looking to add a CRM to the mix — or to upgrade from their current CRM — there are a number of things to keep in mind.
+There are many customer field service management solutions that have been on the market for years, so it can be daunting to figure out what their differences are and which are best for your specific needs.
+But there are significant differences between them, and when businesses are looking to add a CRM to the mix — or to upgrade from their current CRM — there are several things to keep in mind.

-In general, the best CRMs provide robust, flexible functionality that allows plumbing contractors to streamline their operation, linking customer relationship management with the other areas of their business.
+In general, the best CRMs provide robust, flexible functionality that allows plumbing contractors to streamline their operation — linking customer relationship management with the other areas of their business such as dispatching, estimating and invoicing

 While by no means a comprehensive list, these characteristics often signal that contractors should shop further: